Dubai: History

 The area was covered with sand about 5,000 years ago as the coast retreated inland, becoming part of the city's present coastline.
 Pre-Islamic ceramics have been found from the 3rd and 4th centuries.
-Prior to the introduction of Islam to the area, the people in this region worshiped Bajir (or Bajar).
-After the spread of Islam in the region, the Umayyad Caliph of the eastern Islamic world invaded south-east Arabia and drove out the Sassanians.
+Before the introduction of Islam to the area, people in this region worshiped Bajir (or Bajar).
+After the spread of Islam in the region, the Umayyad Caliph of the eastern Islamic world conquered southeast Arabia and drove out the Sassanians.
 Excavations by the Dubai Museum in the region of Al-Jumayra (Jumeirah) found several artefacts from the Umayyad period.

-An early mention of Dubai is in 1095 in the Book of Geography by the Andalusian-Arab geographer Abu Abdullah al-Bakri.
-The Venetian pearl merchant Gasparo Balbi visited the area in 1580 and mentioned Dubai (Dibei) for its pearling industry.
+An early mention of Dubai in 1095 is in the Book of Geography by the Andalusian-Arab geographer Abu Abdullah al-Bakri.
+The Venetian pearl merchant Gasparo Balbi visited the area in 1580 and mentioned Dubai (as Dibei) for its pearling industry.

 Establishment of modern Dubai

-Dubai is thought to have been established as a fishing village in the early 18th century and was, by 1822, a town of some 700–800 members of the Bani Yas tribe and subject to the rule of Sheikh Tahnun bin Shakhbut of Abu Dhabi.
-In 1822, a British naval surveyor noted that Dubai was at that time populated with a thousand people living in an oval-shaped town surrounded by a mud wall, scattered with goats and camels.
-The main footpath out of the village led to a reedy creek while another trailed off into the desert which merged into caravan routes.
+Dubai is thought to have been established as a pearling and fishing village in the early 18th century and was, by 1822, a town of some 700–800 members of the Bani Yas tribe and subject to the rule of Sheikh Tahnun bin Shakhbut of Abu Dhabi.
+In 1822, a British naval surveyor noted that Dubai was at that time populated by a thousand people living in an oval-shaped town surrounded by a mud wall, scattered with goats and camels.
+The main footpath out of the village led to a reedy creek while another trailed off into the desert and merged into caravan routes.

-In 1833, following tribal feuding, members of the Al Bu Falasah tribe seceded from Abu Dhabi and established themselves in Dubai.
-The exodus from Abu Dhabi was led by Obeid bin Saeed and Maktoum bin Butti, who became joint leaders of Dubai until Ubaid died in 1836, leaving Maktum to establish the Maktoum dynasty.
+In 1833, after tribal feuds, members of the Al Bu Falasah tribe seceded from Abu Dhabi and established themselves in Dubai.
+The exodus from Abu Dhabi was led by Obeid bin Saeed and Maktoum bin Butti, who became joint leaders of Dubai until Ubaid died in 1836, leaving Maktoum to establish the Maktoum dynasty.

-Dubai signed the General Maritime Treaty of 1820 with the British government along with other Trucial States, following the British campaign in 1819 against the Ras Al Khaimah.
+Dubai signed the General Maritime Treaty of 1820 with the British government along with other Trucial States, following the British campaign in 1819 against Ras Al Khaimah.
 This led to the 1853 Perpetual Maritime Truce.
-Dubai also – like its neighbours on the Trucial Coast – entered into an exclusivity agreement in which the United Kingdom took responsibility for the emirate's security in 1892.
+Dubai also—like its neighbours on the Trucial Coast—entered into an exclusivity agreement in which the United Kingdom took responsibility for the emirate's security in 1892.

-In 1841, a smallpox epidemic broke out in the Bur Dubai locality, forcing residents to relocate east to Deira.
-In 1896, fire broke out in Dubai, a disastrous occurrence in a town where many family homes were still constructed from barasti – palm fronds.
-The conflagration consumed half the houses of Bur Dubai, while the district of Deira was said to have been totally destroyed.
-The following year, more fires broke out.
-A female slave was caught in the act of starting one such blaze and was subsequently put to death.
+In 1841, a smallpox epidemic broke out in Bur Dubai, forcing residents to relocate east to Deira.
+In 1896, fire broke out in Dubai, a disastrous occurrence in a town where many family homes were still constructed from barasti (palm fronds).
+The conflagration consumed half of Bur Dubai's houses, while the Deira district was said to have been totally destroyed.
+The next year, more fires broke out.
+A female slave was caught in the act of starting one such blaze and was put to death.